 Move to Argentina for the education system

-Living in Argentina doesn’t mean having to compromise on the standard of education for you or your children.
+Living in Argentina doesn’t mean compromising the education standard for you or your children.
 The education system is excellent and one of the most respected in South America.
-As well as the public system, there is a wide range of world-class international schools taught in various languages, especially English.
+As well as the public system, a wide range of world-class international schools are taught in various languages, especially English.
 There are excellent Universities with a strong academic tradition.

 And, if you want to learn Spanish, the tango, or make BBQ, all are on offer.
-Argentina’s towns and cities have a vast range of courses, both fun and serious.
+Argentina’s towns and cities have a vast range of fun and serious courses.

 Where to Live in Argentina

-With more than three million residents occupying forty-eight barrios, Buenos Aires is the largest and most sought-after city in the country.
+With more than three million residents occupying forty-eight barrios, Buenos Aires is the country’s largest and most sought-after city.
 Apart from being an Expat hotspot, it’s also a wildly popular tourist destination.

 Known for its cultural diversity, Buenos Aires is a melting pot of cultures and ethnicities from all over the globe.
 It’s estimated that more than 60,000 Expats call Buenos Aires their home and half of them live on the Rio de la Plata.
 With such a large concentration of Expats and tourists, the city offers a familiar welcoming environment for foreigners.